openedx/edx-documentation/en_us/course_authors/source/cohorts/cohort_config.rst

         If the cohort group was not found (value is FALSE), no action is taken for students you assigned to that group in the .csv file.

     * - Students Added
       - The number of students added to the cohort group as a result of the .csv upload.
     * - Students Not Found
-      - The number of students who could not be matched by either email address or username and therefore were not added to the cohort group.
+      - The number of students who could not be matched by either email address or username and who were therefore not added to the cohort group.

 For a report that includes the cohort group assignment for every enrolled student, review the student profile information for your course.
 See :ref:`View and download student data`.